 Processes: The General Stages of Vaccine Development

 There are three general stages involved in the development of a vaccine.
 These are the pre-clinical phase, the clinical phase, and the post-licensure phase.
-Present in these three are the utmost objectives of ensuring safety, immunogenicity, and efficacy of the final product.
+Present in these three are the utmost objectives of ensuring safety, immunogenicity, and efficacy, as well as eventual effectiveness of the final product.

 However, the National Center for Immunization and Respiratory Diseases of the U.S. Centers for Disease Control and Prevention breaks down these stages further in six specific stages.
 Take note of the following: